sahajkedia/Frelansir/README.md

 	iv.
 Navbar
 	v.
 Landing Page
 	vi.
 Gigs page for freelancers
+	vii.
+Profile - Freelancer / Client
+	viii.
+Landing Page

 2. Outsourced Part of The Project to Soumya Roy

 	i.
 Dashboard - Freelancer / Client
-	ii.
-Profile - Freelancer / Client
-	iii.
-Landing Page

 3. Templates that have not been made.

 	i.
 Proper Connection between whole FrontEnd
 	ii.
 Admin Frontend  (will see to it later)

 <---------- BackEnd ----------->